mervick/rhythmbox-telegram/README.md

 In order to obtain an API id you need to do the following:

 - Log in to your Telegram core: https://my.telegram.org.
-- Go to "[API development tools](https://my.telegram.org/apps)" and fill out the form.
+- Go to [API development tools](https://my.telegram.org/apps) and fill out the form.
 - You will get basic addresses as well as the `api_id` and `api_hash` parameters required for user authorization.

 More detailed instructions can be found in the [Telegram documentation](https://core.telegram.org/api/obtaining_api_id)